zwets/sms-gateway/README.md

 Create the Kafka topics

     BOOTSTRAP_SERVER='localhost:9092'
-    for TOPIC in send-sms sms-status; do
-        kafka-topics.sh --bootstrap-server "${BOOTSTRAP_SERVER}" --create --if-not-exists --topic "${TOPIC}" done
+    for TOPIC in send-sms sms-status correl-id; do kafka-topics.sh --bootstrap-server "${BOOTSTRAP_SERVER}" --create --if-not-exists --topic "${TOPIC}" done

 Add the systemd service by editing `etc/sms-gateway.service` and copying or symlinking into `/etc/systemd/system`

-    systemctl enable $PWD/etc/sms-gateway.service
+    systemctl enable --now $PWD/etc/sms-gateway.service
-    systemctl start sms-gateway

 To see and follow the logging output